SatoshiFund/satoshi.fund/satoshipie.md

 In case of non-compliant structure fund managers are responsible for appropriate actions within 48 hours.

 ## 6. Tokens
-The Satoshi•Pie corresponds to [SPIES](http://cryptofresh.com/a/SPIES) asset ID 1.3.1010 that was created at block [5972460](http://cryptofresh.com/b/5972460) using Bitshares ­blockchain as User Issued Asset by account [satoshifund](http://cryptofresh.com/u/satoshifund) [SF].
+The Satoshi•Pie corresponds to [`SPIES`](http://cryptofresh.com/a/`SPIES`) asset ID 1.3.1010 that was created at block [5972460](http://cryptofresh.com/b/5972460) using Bitshares ­blockchain as User Issued Asset by account [satoshifund](http://cryptofresh.com/u/satoshifund) [SF].

 ### Supply
-Supply of tokens depends on incomes and outcomes of fund’s capital.
+- Supply of tokens depends on incomes and outcomes of fund’s capital.
-New `SPIES` tokens can be issued only then new funds arrive at the fund.
+- New ``SPIES`` tokens can be issued only then new funds arrive at the fund.
-If `SPIES` tokens is destroyed (`redeem` or `burn` procedure) equivalent amount of funds should be sent to a redeem purchaser.
+- If ``SPIES`` tokens is destroyed (`redeem` or `burn` procedure) equivalent amount of funds should be sent to a redeem purchaser.

 ### Secured
-The Fund is designed in a way that at any given moment SPIES tokens are backed by 100% of crypto property under management.
+The Fund is designed in a way that at any given moment `SPIES` tokens are backed by 100% of crypto property under management.

 ### Transferable
-SPIES tokens also designed to be perfectly transferable.
+`SPIES` tokens also designed to be perfectly transferable.
 Holders can sent tokens at any time.

 ### Tradable
-A holders can sell SPIES tokens in the open market at any time.
+A holders can sell `SPIES` tokens in the open market at any time.

 ## 7. Economic Model
 The economic model of Satoshi•Pie enables lifetime assets management without management fees.
-Hence, there are 3 sources of revenue for motivating fund managers: profitable decisions, Satoshi•Fund, a continuous development and from investment agents, and new buyers of SPIES tokens.
+Hence, there are 3 sources of revenue for motivating fund managers: profitable decisions, Satoshi•Fund, a continuous development and from investment agents, and new buyers of `SPIES` tokens.

 *Entry fee*.
-Any time a purchaser wants to enter the fund  5% of issued SPIES tokens is being deducted to reward fund managers, Satoshi•Fund and referrals.
+Any time a purchaser wants to enter the fund  5% of issued `SPIES` tokens is being deducted to reward fund managers, Satoshi•Fund and referrals.
 The allocation of rewards is the following:
-- Fund managers: 2.5 % of SPIES
+- Fund managers: 2.5 % of `SPIES`
-- Satoshi•Fund: 2.5 % of SPIES.
+- Satoshi•Fund: 2.5 % of `SPIES`.
 Referrals are subject to
 The primary purpose of the entry fee is a motivation of investment agents.

 Minimum entrance is 10 bitcoins.
 If amount sent to generated address is less than 10 bitcoins it will be accumulated until reach 10 bitcoins.